apache/incubator-heron/website/content/docs/contributors/testing.md

     These integration tests are designed for testing the functionality of Heron, such as topologies and groupings.
-    To run the functional integration tests on your Mac OS X, do the following:
+    To run the functional integration tests on a Mac OS X, do the following:

     ```bash
-    bazel build --config=dawrin integration-test/src/...
+    bazel build --config=darwin integration-test/src/...

     ./scripts/run_integration_test.sh
     ```